Sheet Metal Contest Information

 - Bottled Water

-A rectangular duct must be run through an opening that is narrower than the duct.
-The job is to convert a rectangular duct to 7" round through the opening and back to rectangular on the other side.
+A 6” Ø duct must be run through an opening smaller than 6” tall.
+The job is to convert 6” Ø to rectangular through the opening and back to 6” Ø on the other side.

 Round to rectangular pieces will be assembled with pop rivets or spot welds.
 Rectangular piece will be assembled with Pittsburg Locks.
 Project will be put together with S & D which the contestants must fabricate and crimp joints.